 Buoyancy Aids

-All racers under the age of 16, or paddlers ranked in Divisions 9, 8 or 7 must wear a buoyancy aid, whether in training of for a race.
-The club has a variety of buoyance aids to choose from, although many opt to purchase their own.
+All racers under the age of 16, or paddlers ranked in Divisions 9, 8 or 7 must wear a buoyancy aid, whether in training or for a race.
+The club has a variety of buoyancy aids to choose from, although many opt to purchase their own.

 The Races